-- i.
-Data-driven decision-making: These models utilize data from diverse sources, including network traffic, user behavior, and system logs, to train algorithms capable of recognizing patterns and anomalies.
-The quality and diversity of data significantly affect the accuracy of these models (Zhou et al., 2020). - ii.
-Automation and Scalability: AI automates routine security tasks, such as threat detection and vulnerability scanning, enabling organizations to scale their defenses without proportional increases in manpower.
-Automation also reduces response times, which is critical for mitigating fast-moving attacks like ransomware (Bhatele et al., 2021). - iii.
+- 1. Data-driven decision-making: These models utilize data from diverse sources, including network traffic, user behavior, and system logs, to train algorithms capable of recognizing patterns and anomalies.
+The quality and diversity of data significantly affect the accuracy of these models [24]. - 2.
+Automation and Scalability: All automates routine security tasks, such as threat detection and vulnerability scanning, enabling organizations to scale their defenses without proportional increases in manpower.
+Automation also reduces response times, which is critical for mitigating fast-moving attacks like ransomware [3]. - 3.
 Adaptability: Unlike static rule-based systems, AI models continuously learn and adapt to new threats.
-This is achieved through techniques such as reinforcement learning, where the system improves its performance over time based on feedback (Kumar et al., 2022). - iv.
-Integration with Existing Frameworks: AI-augmented models often complement traditional security mechanisms, such as firewalls and intrusion detection systems (IDS), by enhancing their effectiveness rather than replacing them entirely (Patel et al., 2020).
+This is achieved through techniques such as reinforcement learning, where the system improves its performance over time based on feedback [11]. - 4.
+Integration with Existing Frameworks: AI-augmented models often complement traditional security mechanisms, such as firewalls and intrusion detection systems (IDS), by enhancing their effectiveness rather than replacing them entirely [21].